kj-kwak/kj-kwak.github.io/index.md

 Working on the CTI (Cyber Threat Intelligence) at [S2W](https://s2w.inc/) and researching on network security, automated malware analysis, and so on.
 I am a Ph.D. student at KAIST in the [NSS Lab](https://nss.kaist.ac.kr/).

-## Research interests
+## Interests

-Cyber Threat Intelligence, Threat modeling, Automated malware analysis, Cybercrime investigation, Network security.
+Incident Response, Cyber Threat Intelligence, Threat modeling, Automated malware analysis, Cybercrime investigation, Network security.

 ## Education